-Section 102(a) of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA, P.L.
-111-195, signed July 1, 2010) amended Section 5 of ISA to exploit Iran's dependency on imported gasoline (40% dependency at that time).
-It followed legislation such as P.L.
-111-85 that prohibited the use of U.S. funds to fill the Strategic Petroleum Reserve with products from firms that sell gasoline to Iran; and P.L.
+Section 102(a) of CISADA (mentioned above) amended Section 5 of ISA to sanction Iran's importation of gasoline Its enactment followed legislation, such as P.L.
+111-85, that prohibited the use of U.S. funds to fill the Strategic Petroleum Reserve with products from firms that sell gasoline to Iran; and P.L.
 111-117 that denied Ex-Im Bank credits to any firm that sold gasoline or related equipment to Iran.
-The section sanctions:
+The section sanctions